JungeAlexander/blogdown_website/content/projects/_index.md

-Inspired by [Bastian Greshake's work](http://ruleofthirds.de/quantifiedself/), I plan to integrate my activity data with Google Maps location data to see, for instance, how the weather at my location influences my activity. earliest drafts of the Hollywood film’s screenplay, and some of the stage shows introduced new material written by Adams.
+Inspired by [Bastian Greshake's work](http://ruleofthirds.de/quantifiedself/), I plan to integrate my activity data with Google Maps location data to see, for instance, how the weather at my location influences my activity.